Inihood1/Blog-app-springboot-api-JWT-security/README.md

-# Blog-app-springboot-api
- A CRUD blog API in Java springboot

 # CRUD Blog API with Spring Security in Spring Boot

 Welcome to the CRUD Blog API with Spring Security in Spring Boot!
 This RESTful API allows you to manage blog posts, categories, users, comments, and more.
 Whether you are building a blog platform or just exploring Spring Boot and Spring Security, this project provides a comprehensive example.